cdot/Hotpot/README.md

 ## Assumptions

-The following assumes a standard Y-plan central heating system.
-This is the most common type of system in modern homes, though there are several alternatives that may require further research.
+The following assumes a [standard Y-plan](https://boilerboffin.com/how-does-a-y-plan-heating-system-work/) central heating system.
+This used to be the most common type of system, though there are more modern alternatives.

 It's also assumed that you have some way to access your Pi from the internet.
 This is simplest if you have a router with a fixed IP address that can be programmed to forward incoming requests to the Pi.
 There are so many possible hardware options and configurations that you will have to work this bit out for yourself.